kentcdodds/old-kentcdodds.com/content/blog/react-hooks-whats-going-to-happen-to-my-tests/index.md

 author: Kent C. Dodds
 description: _How can we prepare our tests for React's new hooks feature?_
 keywords:
-  - JavaScript
+  - javascript
-  - React
+  - react
-  - Testing
+  - testing
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Mat Reding](https://unsplash.com/photos/OFVMOjjjIic) on